UniversalDependencies/UD_English-GUMReddit/README.md

 Universal Dependencies syntax annotations from the Reddit portion of the GUM corpus (https://corpling.uis.georgetown.edu/gum/)

-**This repository only contains annotations, without the underlying textual data from Reddit - please see the GUM corpus website and main repository for details on licensing and obtaining the text**
+**This repository only contains annotations, without the underlying textual data from Reddit**

-For more information on retrieving underlying Reddit text see [this page](https://github.com/amir-zeldes/gum/blob/master/README_reddit.md).
-You will need to install and set up credentials to use praw/bigquery or use a proxy server to obtain textual data from Reddit dumps, by running the script `get_text.py`.
+In order to obtain the underlying text, you will need to use the script `get_text.py`, and either install and set up credentials to use praw/bigquery or use a proxy server to obtain the data from Reddit dumps.
+For more information on the underlying Reddit text see [this page](https://github.com/amir-zeldes/gum/blob/master/README_reddit.md).

 For Universal Dependencies annotations of other genres from GUM, see https://github.com/UniversalDependencies/UD_English-GUM